syncfusion-content/maui-docs/MAUI/NumericEntry/Basic-Features.md

 ## Clear button customization

-The `ClearButtonPath` property allows users to set the path for customizing the appearance of the [SfNumericEntry](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html) clear Button.
+The `ClearButtonPath` property allows users to set the path for customizing the appearance of the [SfNumericEntry](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html) clear button.

 {% tabs %}
 {% highlight xaml %}